I hope everyone has managed to stay safe and as dry as

 The Society For Human Resource Management provides

-information about pay and leave issues in the wake of a natural disaster
+information about pay and leave issues in the wake of a natural disaster.
+The

 post goes through a variety of federal legal issues, including FLSA and FMLA